nau/mermade/Readme.md

 where "ff" is the Merkle Root.

 This is not the most efficient way to store the tree, but it's  simple, easy to implement, and it works.
-From this implementation it's trivial to compute Merkle proofs.
+From this implementation it's trivial to derive both Merkle root and proofs.

 If this is a problem, I can implement a "rolling" Merkle root computation, requiring ~log2(N) memory, where N is the number of files.